 How do you know if you have been rejected of approved?
 (1) Approval can be provided by Landlord by (a.) verbally informing you of approval, (2) email, text, or other form of communication of your approval, (3). and or an associate employed by Landlord employing any of the same.
 Notice: If, after being approved you have three days to sign lease documents or it is automatically assumed you have changed your mind and no longer want the property.
 Your application for deposit is defaulted as liquidated damages to Landlord, and all parties have no further obligation one to another.

-Sec.
-92.352.
-REJECTION OF APPLICANT. (a) The applicant is deemed rejected by the landlord if the landlord does not give notice of acceptance of the applicant on or before the seventh day after the:(1) date the applicant submits a completed rental application and background check to the landlord on an application form furnished by the landlord, or electronic link; or (2) date the landlord accepts an application deposit if the landlord does not furnish the applicant an application form. (b) A landlord's rejection of one co-applicant shall be deemed as a rejection of all co-applicants.
+REJECTION OF APPLICANT. (a) The applicant is deemed rejected by the landlord if the landlord does not give notice of acceptance of the applicant on or before the seventh business day after the:(1) date the applicant submits a completed rental application and background check to the landlord on an application form furnished by the landlord, or electronic link, and completed the online application for tenant, with the accompanying TransUnion or Equifax report received by Landlord; or (2) date the landlord accepts an application deposit if the landlord does not furnish the applicant an application form, and client expressly agrees that the application form has been supplied to him/her by website availability. (b) A landlord's rejection of one co-applicant shall be deemed as a rejection of all co-applicants.

 Notice of Eligibility Requirements: Sec.
 92.3515.